darkoodic/PTB-Dots/README.md

 Department of Psychology <br />
 University of British Columbia <br />

+We welcome contributions and revisions to this code, as it could definitely be optimized further!
+If interested, fork, change, send pull request.
+If you don't like git, clone/download, revise, then send me an email an I can upload (and give credit).

 ## Quick Start

 1. Make sure you have downloaded the latest version of <a href="http://www.mathworks.com/products/matlab/">MATLAB</a> and <a href="http://psychtoolbox.org/">Psychtoolbox</a>.
 These scripts were built and tested on Psychtoolbox-3.0.11, but should work fine with later versions, as well.